 Ambrym is the creative French brand from Gabrielle Ambrym that blends inspiration from Paris, Rio, and New York into one.
 The avant-garde brand is all about “creat[ing] the universe of a humanist, poetic urban tribe.”
 Their emphasis is on sustainable fabrics and each piece is produced in a small French workshop complete with an identity card that lists its place of birth along with the date.

 This ethical French fashion brand was born in 2003 out of the need to respect nature and our fellow human beings.
 Ekyog‘s manifesto is about looking good, feeling good, and doing good.
 They use natural, organic materials to create fashion that’s good for the soul, and above all, feminine.

 For ecological footwear and accessories, Veja is where it’s at.
-They even have vegan shoes.
+This is one of the ethical French clothing brands that even makes vegan shoes.
 One of my faves is the the V-10 model pictured above that was launched to celebrate the brand’s 10-year anniversary in 2016.
 It’s unisex and made out of sustainable materials.
 Their headquarters is in Paris but over 150 retailers worldwide stock their wares.